20 Sep Trends in Alternative Siding, Roofing & Trim

 Composite roofing materials also require less upkeep and are much more durable than slate tiles, cedar shakes, and asphalt shingles.
 Composite roofing is so long lasting that a number of brands offer limited lifetime warranties.

 Tied to composite roofing’s durability are key safety attributes that have led to growing popularity in regions plagued by wildfire and severe windstorms.
+You can go to one particular site and talk to a contractor for more information click here.

 Composite roofing products with exceptional fire, wind uplift, and impact ratings are the logical and often only choice in areas of fire-ravaged California and storm-prone Texas.
 In addition, composite roofing is also favored in heavy snow country, where the product effectively holds and then sheds snow.